-8. Am I not sexy enough—does he not find me attractive anymore?
+8. Am I not sexy enough—does he not fined me attractive anymore?

-Finally, after getting over thinking his disappearance is about us, we get mad...
+Finally, after getting over thinking his disappearance is about us, and still no word from him, we get mad...

-9. Why am I not worth a phone call or working on the relationship?
+9. Seriously, I’m not worth a phone call or working on the relationship?

-Abruptly changing ones pattern is disrupted to the heart and makes you question the relationship.
+Abruptly changing one's pattern is disrupted to the connection that was there and makes one question the relationship.